pinwheelovefaye/academic-kickstart/content/publication/journal-article/index.md

 ---
 title: "Systematic assessment of the sex ratio at birth for all countries and estimation of national imbalances and regional reference levels"
-summary: This study provides information on sex ratio at birth (SRB) reference levels and SRB imbalance.
-Using a comprehensive database and a Bayesian estimation model, we estimate that SRB reference levels are significantly different from the commonly assumed historical norm of 1.05 for most regions.
-We identify 12 countries with strong statistical evidence of SRB imbalance: Albania, Armenia, Azerbaijan, China, Georgia, Hong Kong (SAR of China), India, Republic of Korea, Montenegro, Taiwan (Province of China), Tunisia, and Vietnam.

 authors:
 - admin
 - Patrick Gerland